unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 .. note::
     Don't confuse Q and R with the elements we use to construct Q and R with using Bryson's rule!
 Q and R are matrices with dimensionality states by states and states by inputs resptively.
 We fill Q with as many "q elements" as the :term:`system` has :term:`state`\s, and R with as may "r elements" as the :term:`system` has :term:`input`\s.

-Let's apply a Linear Quadratic Regulator to a real-world example.
+Let's apply a Linear-Quadratic Regulator to a real-world example.
 Say we have a flywheel velocity system determined through system identification to have :math:`kV = 2.9 \frac{\text{volts}}{\text{radian per second}}` and :math:`kA = 0.3 \frac{\text{volts}}{\text{radians per second squared}}`.
 We arbitrarily choose a desired state excursion of 0.1rad/sec from the :term:`reference`, and constrain our :term:`control effort` to 12 volts.
 Therefore, we choose q = 0.1 and r = 12.0 to give to Bryson's rule and compute LQR with.
 After discretization with a timestep of 20ms, we find a :term:`gain` of K = ~13.
 This K :term:`gain` can be thought exactly as the Proportional of a PID loop on flywheel's velocity.
 If this were true, we'd except that increasing the q elements or decreasing the r elements we give Bryson's rule would make our controller more heavily penalize :term:`control effort`, analogous to trying to conserve fuel in a space ship or drive a car more conservatively by applying less gas.
 In fact, if we increase our :term:`error` tolerance q from 0.1 to 1.0, our :term:`gain` K drops from ~13 to ~6.
 Similarly, decreasing our maximum voltage r to 1.2 from 12.0 would have produced the same resultant K.

 A Time Domain Graph Will Go Here